pranigopu/artificialIntelligence-in-games/lab1/README.md

 - A bunch of example games already created
 - Logging functionality (to analyze the games in operation)

+[^1]:A benchmark in computing is a test used to compare performance between multiple objects/systems (hardware or software), either against each other or against an accepted standard.
+In the case of TAG, it is a framework that offers an environment that enables you to develop, test and compare AI-based board games.

 ## TAG installation notes

 - Prerequisites: